Yoona8/frontend-curriculum/notes/javascript.md

 </details>

 <details>
-<summary>What are the default parameters and how to use them?</summary>
+<summary>What are the default parameters of a function and how to use them?</summary>

 ```JavaScript
 // ES5